yonaskolb/XcodeGen/Docs/ProjectSpec.md

 - [ ] **name**: **String** - Can be used to override the name of the source file or directory.
 By default the last component of the path is used for the name
 - [ ] **compilerFlags**: **[String]** or **String** - A list of compilerFlags to add to files under this specific path provided as a list or a space delimitted string.
 Defaults to empty.
 - [ ] **excludes**: **[String]** or **String** - A list of global patterns representing the files to exclude.
+- [ ] **buildPhase**: **String** - This manually sets the build phase this file or files in this directory will be added to, otherwise XcodeGen will guess based on the file extension.
+Note that `Info.plist` files will never be added to any build phases, no matter what this setting is.
+Possible values are:
+	- `sources` - Compile Sources phase
+	- `resources` - Copy Bundle Resources phase
+	- `headers` - Headers Phase
+	- `none` - Will not be added to any build phases
 - [ ] **type**: **String**: This can be one of the following values
 	- `file`: a file reference with a parent group will be created (Default for files or directories with extensions)
 	- `group`: a group with all it's containing files.
 (Default for directories without extensions)